-The Best Acoustic Guitars Pound for Pound Out There in 2017
+Pound for Pound the Best Acoustic Guitars Out There in 2017

 Whether you’re strumming through a quiet evening around a campfire or shredding during a raucous jam session with a group of friends, few instruments are as essential and versatile to the creation of great music as a good guitar.
 A good acoustic guitar will grow with you musically and provide hours of song-building and years of enjoyment.

 When it comes to choosing your particular instrument, the choices can seem overwhelming.
 But that’s where we come in.
 In this guitar buying guide we break down what you need to know before you make your next guitar purchase.

 From brand to tone wood to body style and everything in between, we give you an overview of the important characteristics to look for in your next acoustic guitar.
 And this article features reviews of the greatest guitars pound for pound on the market right now to give you a head start on shopping.
 Make it to the end and you’ll be a (nearly) certified expert in all things guitar.

 Best Acoustic Guitars: Our Picks

 What Type of Acoustic Guitar Should You Get?

 Before we get into specifics, first we need to talk basic terms.
 You will see quite a few different options in acoustic guitar styles when you go to buy.
 While this isn’t an exhaustive list of all of the bells and whistles you will find as options on store shelves, it is a list of what I think are the most important considerations.

 Steel String or Nylon String?

 Choosing between a steel string acoustic and a nylon string “classical” guitar will be one of your first decisions in the guitar-buying process.
 Steel string guitars are probably what you think of when you picture an acoustic guitar.
 Classical guitars differ in design and body style, with rounded shoulder and curved bottoms.